kirbur3/data_cleaning_and_exploration_using_mysql/README.md

 # data_cleaning_and_exploration_using_mysql

-Note: These two projects are listed in my CV & resume as "**Data Cleaning and Exploratory Data Analysis in MySQL**".
+Note: These two projects are part of the broader work "**Data Cleaning and Exploratory Data Analysis in MySQL**".

-Data Cleaning Project:
+**Data Cleaning Project:**

 Covered in this project: